rabeehcv/Java--Practice-and-Tasks/Notes.md

 #### String Class
 Represents a sequence of characters and provides a range of methods for manipulating these characters.
 Strings are immutable and an operation to alter the values of a string will create a new string.

+String:
+- Class: String is a class defined in the java.lang package.
+- Object: When you declare a string variable like String name = "Alice";, you're creating an instance (object) of the String class.
+This object holds the actual characters ("Alice") and provides functionalities through methods.
+- Stored as Reference: The variable name doesn't store the characters directly.
+Instead, it holds a reference to the String object in memory.

+##### Note:
+int, boolean, and char in Java are not classes like String.
+They are  primitive data types.
+Values of primitive data types are stored directly in memory locations allocated for them.
+They don't have any associated methods like objects do.
 #### Wrapper Class
 To use primitive datatypes like int, boolean, etc as objects.
 Each of the datatypes has its own wrapper classes like Integer, Boolean, etc. It offers a range of utility methods for converting between types.